Preventative Water Heater Replacement

 Water Heater Rating Plate Photo

 Water heaters are costly to replace, but water damage can be many times more costly to deal with.
 The more upfront information you have and the more prepared you are, the better the entire buying experience will be.
-Call around to multiple service company’s and find the providers that best fit with the type of experience you are looking for.
+Call around to multiple service companies and find the providers that best fit with the type of experience you are looking for.

 For example, a company who is highly rated on Google, Yelp or Angie’s list that provides the complete package, including the water heater, the parts and provides a warranty might be the right fit for you.
 Maybe you want to find the cheapest tank and pick it up and have a friend help you install it.
 Do some research and find what is the best fit for you.

 If you are not going to install the unit yourself, find two or three possible candidates and get estimates.
-Once you know that exact cost that you will have to pay you can start to make the decision about when to have the work done.
+Once you know the exact cost that you will have to pay you can start to make the decision about when to have the work done.
 It’s also a good idea to think about what is the best scheduling situation for you.
 A complete water heater installation can take anywhere from 2 to 6 hours.
 Most service providers can not tell you the exact time when they will arrive, so you will probably have a window of time you need to be available.
 No one likes to have to take unscheduled time off work or lose a precious weekend day to deal with a water heater.

 For any questions regarding service, products, warranty information or generally help with a water heater, contact us 24 hours a day 7 days a week at 310-393-2927 / 1-800-833-4570 and a water heater expert from Water Heaters Only, Inc will be happy to help.
 We have been installing water heaters for nearly 50 years.
 Please read our customer reviews and learn why Water Heaters Only, Inc is 5 star rated and has over 500,000 happy customers since 1968.